SRES-650-119

 What it does

-This resolution formally recognizes the heritage, culture, and contributions of American Indian, Alaska Native, and Native Hawaiian women in the United States.
-It also acknowledges the importance of providing for the safety and upholding the interests of these women.
-As a Senate resolution, it does not create new law, establish programs, or appropriate funds — it is a symbolic statement of the Senate's position.
+This resolution formally recognizes the heritage, culture, and contributions of American Indian, Alaska Native, and Native Hawaiian women to the United States.
+It catalogs historical and contemporary achievements of named individuals across fields including military service, medicine, science, law, arts, athletics, and public service.
+The resolution does not create law, appropriate funds, establish programs, or impose any legal obligations.

 Who benefits